How Credit Works

 What seems to many to be a small, three-digit number can have a huge impact on your financial choices in life.

-Your credit score is a gauge lenders use to evaluate your creditworthiness and trustworthiness.
-It helps them decide not only whether you’ll be approved for things such as private student loans or mortgages, but also, and sometimes more importantly, how much you’ll pay for each of those items.
+Your credit score is a gauge lenders use to evaluate your creditworthiness.
+It helps them decide not only whether you’ll be approved for things such as private student loans or mortgages, but also, and sometimes more importantly, how much you’ll pay for each of those loans.

 To truly understand what affects your credit score, let’s take a look at what goes into it.